-(CNN)A Major League Baseball umpire has apologized for his tweet about buying an assault rifle over the impeachment inquiry.
+Major League Baseball is dodging another curveball this week after an umpire tweeted about buying an assault rifle over the impeachment inquiry.

 “I want to personally apologize to everyone that my words made feel less safe,” Umpire Robert Drake said in a statement obtained by ESPN.
 “I also acknowledge and apologize for the controversy this has brought to Major League Baseball, my fellow umpires, and my family.
 I never intended to diminish the threat of violence from assault weapons, or violence of any kind.”